gatsbyjs/gatsby/docs/docs/how-to/routing/mdx.md

 ## Programmatically Creating Pages

-Sometimes you want to be able to programmatically create pages using MDX content that lives at arbitrary locations outside of `src/pages` or in remote CMS.
+Sometimes you want to be able to programmatically create pages using MDX content that lives at arbitrary locations outside of `src/pages` or in a remote CMS.

 For instance, let's say you have a Gatsby website, and you want to add support for MDX so you can start your blog.
 The posts will live in `content/posts`.
 You can do this with the help of `gatsby-source-filesystem` and [`createPages`](/docs/reference/config-files/gatsby-node/#createPages) in `gatsby-node.js`.